Care for the Patient with a Halo Vest

 Indications For Use

 The halo vest can be ordered for various patient diagnoses and medical concerns.
-The halo vest is commonly used for gross stability, post-op stabilization of the cervical vertebrae, or to provide support to unstable cervical spine after a fracture.
-Most used after a neck fracture or dislocation, the halo vest is worn typically from 8 to 12 weeks.
-The halo vest ensures range of motion of the cervical spine is limited to allow for healing (2).
+It is commonly used for gross stability, post-op stabilization of the cervical vertebrae, or to support an unstable cervical spine after a fracture.
+Most commonly used after a neck fracture or dislocation, the halo vest is worn for 8 to 12 weeks.
+The halo vest ensures the range of motion of the cervical spine is limited to allow for healing (2).

 Nursing Care